ImmutableVariable/learnityourself/docs/python/unit-1-fundamentals/03-data-types.md

 | `bool` | Boolean (True/False) | `True`, `False` |
 | `str` | String (text) | `"hello"`, `'world'` |
 | `NoneType` | Represents no value | `None` |

-Understanding Python's data types is crucial for effective programming.
-Each type has its own properties and methods, and using the right type for your data will make your code more efficient and less prone to errors.
-In the next lesson, we'll explore more complex data structures that allow you to store and organize multiple values.